 Vocal reverb in the headphones can also help to take your performer to their “happy place”, and help them forget that they are standing in a 5 x 6 room lined with fiberglass.
 This can actually make the vocals sound clearer in the headphones because there is some reverberation coming back after the end of each word or phrase.
 Choose a reverb that is appropriate to the song, but avoid the “grand canyon” preset.
 I’ll have all this taken care of before the singer even arrives.

 After these details are in order, I’ll try to create a mood that will encourage a good performance.
 On occasion, when recording female vocals for sexy ballads, I have brought candles and scented oil diffusors into the studio to create an inviting atmosphere.
-I know what you are thinking: a guy that is as incredibly handsome as me probably ends up having to fend off amorous advances under these circumstances.
-Yes, it happens all the time.
-I don’t deny that women are irresistably drawn to me, but maintaining a professional attitude usually keeps everyone focused on the job at hand.
-(By the way, I still have a few parcels of prime Florida swampland available if any of you are interested.)
+Other vocalists prefer a straightforward setting with clear but not glaring lighting, and leave it at that.
+Know your singer!

 Before we start the session, I might invite a singer to relax in the control room for fifteen or twenty minutes, assuring them that we are “off the clock”.
 We’ll sit and I’ll pretend to be doing something on the DAW while making idle chit-chat about matters unrelated to the upcoming session.
 This gives the singer time to relax physically after a stressful drive to the studio through busy streets.

-Choose your favorite vocal mic and compress just a bit, and don’t go overboard with the equalization.
-You want the singer to hear clearly what they are doing.
-You can mangle it later if you want.
+Choose your favorite vocal mic and compress just a bit, and don’t go overboard with the EQ.
+You want the singer to hear clearly what they are doing—you can mangle it later if you want.
 During your session, listen to the mix that your singer is hearing, and tweak it to keep it sounding good.
 Be sensitive and suggest a 10–15 minute break every hour or so, perhaps off the clock.
 It is easy for a voice to wear out, even before the vocalist realizes it is happening.
-Above all remain positive and supportive, and keep everything relaxed—do not rush your singers!
+Above all, remain positive and supportive, and keep everything relaxed—do not rush your singers!